-Pregnancy warning: This medicine may have harmful effects on the unborn baby.
+- Pregnancy warning: This drug may have harmful effects on the unborn baby.
 Women of childbearing potential should use effective methods of birth control during your cancer treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment.
-Let your doctor know right away if you think you may be pregnant or
+When receiving elotuzumab in combination with other agents, please refer to the medication guide of those agents for more specific information. - Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this drug because this drug may enter the breast milk and cause harm to a breastfeeding baby.
+When receiving elotuzumab in combination with other agents, please refer to the medication guide of those agents for more specific information.

-- Breastfeeding warning: It is not known if this medicine passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this medicine because this medicine may enter the breast milk and cause harm to a breastfeeding baby.
-When receiving elotuzumab in combination with other agents, please refer to the medicine guide of those agents for more specific information. - Fertility warning: Fertility studies have not been done with this medicine.
+• Fertility warning: Fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.
-When receiving elotuzumab in combination with other agents, please refer to the medicine guide of those agents for more specific information.
+When receiving elotuzumab in combination with other agents, please refer to the medication guide of those agents for more specific information.